-Find out how digital marketing can readily accelerate your farmers' market income
+Find out how the right digital tools can readily accelerate managing your farmers’ market income into greater profits

 How is your farmers’ market digital strategy performing?

 I suppose a good question to respond with is “…against which benchmark?”

 As a niche, farmers’ markets seem to be off the pace digitally in comparison with other small business industry niches.

 This leaves what is by definition what otherwise would be a colourful, diverse and productive industry, relatively bland and off colour, when it comes to spicing things up digitally.

 “But I thought having a website, writing a few blog posts & having a Facebook account, is all you needed?“

 …because with just a few simple steps you could totally revolutionise your farmers’ market’s profit making ability…

 …not to mention cut costs and improve management considerably!